 Topics: Kindness, Dealing with Conflict, Sharing, Friendship

-As a departure from his typical biographical picture books, this brightly colored book and its simple words target a younger audience with lots of double spread paintings and minimal words.
+As a departure from his typical biographical picture books, If You Plant a Seed (here on Amazon) is a brightly colored book whose simple words target a younger audience.
+There are beautiful, double-spread paintings and minimal words.
 The main character, a rabbit, meets birds and a mouse to tell a sweet story of kindness after an episode of selfishness.
 With detailed paintings, these animals are brought to life amazingly; it’s beautiful.
 There is even a board book for the babies.

 Baby Bear